-I want to be honest here – I’ve been a fan of UFYH for several years.
+I want to be honest here – I’ve been a fan of Unf*ck Your Habitat (aka UFYH) for several years.
 I stumbled upon it in college when I was trying to find ways to keep my dorm room clean while still going to class and working two jobs, and occasionally seeing my friends.
 Their 20-10s are the only reason my dorm was as clean as it was (and that wasn’t terribly clean.)

-All that being said, I loved this book.
+All that being said, I loved Unf*ck Your Habitat the book.
 From the messy cover, to Hoffman’s unmistakable voice, to each mini-challenge, to its inclusiveness – I loved everything in it.
 It takes mental illness, physical disabilities, and chronic illnesses into account, focusing on the reality of your situation while helping you get your space the way you want it to be.

-I particularly loved the mini-challenges scattered throughout the book.
+I particularly loved the mini-challenges scattered throughout Unf*ck Your Habitat.
 They actually helped me get my bedside area organized.
 I won’t share photos of what it looked like before I cleaned and organized, because it would really shock you, but it really helped me find the motivation to get it done.
 Reading this book was exactly what I needed to get my shit in gear and clean my apartment before the holidays.